asmaloney/gactar/README.md

     }
     do {
         print x
-        recall `count ?next ?` from memory
+        recall `count ?next ?`
-        set slot 1 of goal to next
+        set start of goal to next
     }
 }